DUNE/dune-tms/README.md

 For more informatinon on running a production, see the https://github.com/DUNE/ND_Production repository.

+# Running the code
+So far all the interfacing happens through the `app/ConvertToTMSTree.cpp` driver application.
+In a nutshell, it takes `edep-sim` events, converts it into TMS formats, queries the geometry, runs reconstruction, and so on.
+This will hopefully be more elegant soon!

+In the `app` directory you can also find some test executables for the reconstruction.

 # Setup and dependencies
 The framework depends on `edep-sim`, `ROOT`, and `CLHEP`.
 An example setup using mostly `ups` products is provided in `setup.sh`.